-(Adds closing prices, market summary (fixes to say "adds"
+(Adds closing prices, market summary (fixes to say "adds" instead of "ads)

 * U.S. fiscal worries, Europe's economy weigh on market

 * Coming up: CFTC positions data 3:30 p.m.
 EST Friday